rbe549/rbe549.github.io/project5fall2025aerial.md

 <a name='scoring'></a>
 ## 5. Scoring Criterion
 Taking off from the helipad gives the team 10 points, then the stages 1 through 3 (finish) have the following point splits: 30, 25, 35 totaling a maximum of 100 points for each attempt.
 The team's attempt will be terminated if any of the things mentioned in <a href="#attemptterm">Section 4</a> happen.
-If the number of stages between two teams are tied, then the team with the lower time comes out on top.
+If the number of stages between two teams are tied, then the team with the lower simulation time comes out on top.

 <a name='dday'></a>